 Regular $4,747.
 Includes Implant, Abutment & Crown.

 * Offer available for new and existing patients for their first implant.
 Offer cannot be used with insurance.
 Call for details.
 Advertised fee is the minimum fee, subject to clinical need.
 This pricing does not include extractions, or - if necessary - sinus lifts or bone grafts.
 One or more of these ADA codes may reflect the treatment rendered under this offer.
-D6010, D6057, D6058.
+D6010, D6056, D6058.

 Monday: 9:00 a.m. – 6:00 p.m.